ccrownhill/riscv_cpu/test/README.md

 # Evidence of our working CPU

+For how to run tests with the Makefile see the [root directory README](../README.md#running-with-the-makefile).

 ## Single Cycle

 This part test all the instructions of RV32I with I, S, R, B and J type instructions.